Lactalis: A Dominant Force in the Global Dairy Industry

 Company Plans

-Emmanuel Besnier serves as the CEO, driving Lactalis' growth and maintaining its competitive edge in the global dairy industry.
+Emmanuel Besnier serves as the CEO, steering Lactalis towards continuous growth and maintaining its competitive edge in the global dairy industry.

 Conclusion

-With a milestone achievement of over €30 billion in revenue for the first time in 2024, Lactalis solidifies its status as France's largest dairy group.
-Ongoing expansions in Colombia, Germany, South Africa, the USA, strategic investments in Brazil, and a recent acquisition in Portugal highlight the company's trajectory towards sustained growth and a stronger global presence.
+With revenue surpassing €30 billion for the first time in 2024, Lactalis solidifies its status as France's largest dairy group.
+Ongoing expansions and strategic acquisitions in Colombia, Germany, South Africa, the USA, Brazil, and Portugal demonstrate the company's trajectory towards sustained growth and a stronger global presence.
+Despite facing challenges such as potential plant closures and controversies, Lactalis remains focused on innovation and market expansion.
+The closure of its plant in Cardona reflects the adverse conditions in Uruguay's dairy sector.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.